-Ducks and pūkeko can be seen.
-As the wetland is a 'Wāi Tapu' site picnicking is allowed only in the paddock next to the car park, where there is also a toilet.
+The wetland is a 'Wāi Tapu' site.
+Picnicking is allowed only in the paddock next to the car park, where there is also a toilet.
 This area is suitable for wheelchairs.

 Ōtukaikino wetland is on the outskirts of Christchurch City, by the northern suburb of Belfast.
 The entrance is off Main North Road, between Chaneys Corner and the Belfast end of the Northern Motorway.

-The gate to the reserve will close at 6 pm until summer.
+The gate to the reserve will close at 6 pm.